ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 <sub>Normally the <em>SubmissionPublisher</em> class uses <em>ForkJoinPool.commonPool()</em> as an executor and <em>Flow.defaultBufferSize() = 256</em> as the maximum buffer capacity. </sub>

-According to the architecture of Reactive Streams, the _SubmissionPublisher_ class can use different back pressure strategies:
+According to the architecture of Reactive Streams, the _SubmissionPublisher_ class can use different backpressure strategies: